 3. Christmas in Arachova

 Arachova is a small mountain village, about three hours out of Athens.
-It is located on the foot of Mt Parnassos, a short drive from the archaeological site of Ancient Delphi.
+It is located at the foot of Mt Parnassos, close to the archaeological site of Ancient Delphi.

 Given its proximity to Athens, Arachova is a popular Christmas destination for Athenians.
 The ski resort on Parnassos is one of the most famous in Greece.
 Many celebrities and outdoors lovers meet there during Christmas, and continue their evening in the village’s numerous tavernas, bars and nightclubs.